Data Migration Façade

 [EventSubscriber(ObjectType::Codeunit, Codeunit::"Item Data Migration Facade", 'OnMigrateItem', '', true, true)]

-procedure OnMigrateItem(VAR Sender : Codeunit "Item Data Migration Facade";RecordIdToMigrate : RecordId);
+procedure OnMigrateItem(VAR Sender : Codeunit "Item Data Migration Facade";RecordIdToMigrate : RecordId)

 var